 - Emergency intercoms are located on pylons marked with a white strip or the word HELP on the rail platforms.
 Intercom instructions are in both raised alphabet and Braille.

-- All key and new stations feature bumpy tiles to alert customers who are blind or have low vision that they are nearing the edge of the platform.
-(See list of Metrorail stations with bumpy tiles.)
+- All stations (except Arlington Cemetery) feature bumpy tiles to alert customers who are blind or have low vision that they are nearing the edge of the platform.

 - Flashing lights at the edge of the platforms alert customers that a train is approaching.

 - Metro operates elevators at all of its rail stations.